dreamdevil00/angular_loopback_passport/README.md

 Open your browser and navigate to  ```http://localhost:4200```

-Currently, if you want to use the ldap-auth, you must build up your own ldap server and add configurations specific your ldap server.
+Currently, if you want to use the ldap-auth, you must build up your own ldap server and add configurations specific to your ldap server.